bredelings/BAli-Phy/TODO/ChangeableTypes.md

 This nesting is awkward, and is one reason it is attractive to keep detailed read placement in the Core body rather than encode it all in arrows.

+## The concrete `Changeable a` type

+To some extent we regard the type `Changeable a` as abstract.

+However, it is worth thinking about how we might actually implement the interpreter in Haskell.
+This is pseudo-Haskell.

+    data Node = forall a.Node (Changeable a)

+    data Step a = Step { used_forced_regs :: Vector Node,
+                       , call :: Changeable a
+                       }

+    data Changeable a = Constant  { value :: a }
+                      | ConstantWithForce  { value :: a
+                                           , forced_regs :: Vector Node
+                                           }
+                      | RegRef           { next :: Changeable a }
+                      | RefRefWithForce  { next :: Changeable a
+                                         , forced_regs :: Vector Node
+                                         }
+                      | Changeable  { exp:: Expr a
+                                    , step :: Step a,
+                                    , used_by :: Node,
+                                    , created_by_step :: forall a.Step a
+                                    }

+The C++ machine is untyped, so in some sense the type for `used_force_regs` might be `Vector Node`.

+The current machine has a mapping from `Int` to each cell, but this is basically a pointer.

+This doesn't quite say how we would connect `exp :: Expr a` to other force-reg cells.
+I guess `Expr a` would be an expression in a "runtime" AST...

 ## Extended Core